Mikey Johnston: Club career

+Celtic

 Johnston made his first-team debut for Celtic on 6 May 2017, in a 4–1 victory over St Johnstone at Celtic Park.
 Shortly after the game, the winger signed a new three-year contract with his boyhood club.

 In November 2018, Johnston signed a contract with Celtic to run until the end of the 2022–23 season.
 In the following month, Johnston scored his first goal for the club in a 3–0 win against Motherwell.

-On 28 November 2019, Johnston scored in a 3–0 victory against Ligue 1 team Stade Rennais in the UEFA Europa League.
+On 28 November 2019, Johnston scored in a 3–1 victory against Ligue 1 team Stade Rennais in the UEFA Europa League.
 Johnston signed a new five-year contract with Celtic on 28 December 2019.

 Johnston's Celtic career has been disrupted by numerous injuries, which had seen him miss much of the 2019–20 and 2020–21 Scottish Premiership seasons.
 He subsequently found opportunities rare during the 2021–22 campaign with arrivals Jota, Liel Abada and Daizen Maeda ahead of Johnston in the pecking order for his position.

+Vitória de Guimarães (loan)

 During the summer of 2022, manager Ange Postecoglou confirmed that Celtic would look to loan Johnston out for more regular game time, commenting that: "There's definitely a talented footballer there, but sometimes you just need a different environment to help that happen".
 Belgian Pro League club Standard Liège (managed by former Celtic head coach Ronny Deila) were reportedly interested in his services, along with Scottish Premiership side Hibernian.
 On 2 September 2022, Johnston went on a season-long loan to Primeira Liga side Vitória de Guimarães.
-He also signed a one year extension to his current Celtic deal prior to the move.
+He also signed a one-year extension to his current Celtic deal prior to the move.
 On 15 October 2022, Johnston scored his first goal and brace for Vitória S.C. in a 3–1 Taça de Portugal win against CF Canelas 2010.
 On 31 October 2022, Johnston scored his first league goal in a 3–2 home win against Famalicão.

+West Bromwich Albion (loan)

+On 1 February 2024, Johnston joined West Bromwich Albion on loan for the remainder of the season.
+On 13 February 2024, Johnston scored his first goal for the club against Cardiff City, scoring just 30 seconds into the game on his first start for the Baggies.
+Across March 2024, Johnston scored four goals, assisting another, as he was awarded the EFL Championship Player of the Month.

+West Bromwich Albion

+On 30 August 2024, Johnston signed permanently for West Bromwich Albion on a four year contract.